ummVictor/QM-to-Proteus/README.md

 5. [Contributing](#contributing)

 ## Introduction

-This repository aims to provide a guide on how to convert the QM Modeling diagrams into Proteus
+This repository aims to provide a guide on how to convert the QM Modeling diagrams into Proteus.

-### What is QM Modeling/Proteus?
+### What is QM Modeling
+  QM Modeling is a visual modeling tool that provides a user-friendly graphical interface to map out the flow and behavior of the state machines.
+### What is Proteus
+Proteus provides a textual representation of the diagrams represented in QM Modeling.

 ## Installation